 Amphetamine is also referred to as Speed.
-Like cocaine, it’s a stimulant meaning it increases a person’s ability to stay awake and even increase focus.
-It raises the levels of norepinephrine and dopamine in the brain and when these chemicals are increased, a person will feel a sense of euphoria and an increase in energy
+Like cocaine, it’s a stimulant, which increases a person’s ability to stay awake and even increases focus.
+It raises the levels of norepinephrine and dopamine in the brain, and when these chemicals increase, a person will feel euphoria and an increase in energy.

-Amphetamines are stimulant drugs and their effects are very much like an adrenaline rush, with breathing and heart rate increasing.
-The appetite is also suppressed and users feel energetic and confident, with the effects usually lasting for several hours.
+As mentioned, amphetamines are stimulant drugs, and their effects are very much like an adrenaline rush, with breathing and heart rate increasing.
+It is an appetite suppressant, and users feel energetic and confident, with the effects usually lasting for several hours.
 The body’s temperature increases, the pupils will become dilated, and there is an increased risk of dehydration.

-They are manufactured by pharmaceutical companies for medical use, while most are manufactured by illegal labs for non-medical purposes.
-Amphetamines, also referred to as amphetamine-type stimulants (ATS), were developed in the 1920s to treat depression and obesity, but stringent controls have greatly reduced medical use in Canada.
+Pharmaceutical companies manufacture these for medical use but are also found in illegal clandestine labs for other purposes.
+Amphetamines, also called amphetamine-type stimulants (ATS), were developed in the 1920s to treat depression and obesity, but stringent controls have greatly reduced medical use in Canada.

-These substances are powerful stimulants with effects similar to cocaine.
-At low doses they generally include increased alertness and energy, a feeling of well-being, decreased appetite, rapid heartbeat and breathing, increased blood pressure, sweating, dilated pupils, and dry mouth.
-A person may become talkative, restless or excited, or may feel powerful, superior, aggressive or hostile, or may behave in a bizarre, repetitive fashion.
+The powerful stimulant effects are similar to cocaine.
+They generally include rapid heartbeat and breathing at low doses.
+Increased blood pressure, sweating, dilated pupils, and dry mouth are other side effects of the drug.
+A person may become talkative, restless or excited, or may feel powerful, superior, aggressive or hostile, or behave in a bizarre, repetitive fashion.